google/gnxi/gnoi_cert/README.md

 ## Certificates

 Only the Root certificate and private key are required for this client.
-The client will generate a client certificate and sign target signing requests (CSRs) with it.
-However this is not recommended for operations where an external signing authority is recommended.
+The client will:

+* generate a client certificate for establishing the connection to the Target
+* sign target signing requests for installing or rotating certificates on the Target

+The client certificates can also be provided to establish the connection to the target and will be used instead.

 ## gNOI Certificate Management operations